 - Calibrate the meter: shoot a gray card or other solid target with

-and Info page to make Cine Meter’s readings match those of your reference device.
+page to make Cine Meter’s readings match those of your reference device.
+(The camera

-(The camera picture is unaffected by any compensation you set; the camera always sets
+picture is unaffected by any compensation you set; the camera always sets its own

-its own exposure and its waveform and false-color levels may not match those the light
+exposure and its waveform and false-color levels may not match those the light meter

 - Check exposure: aim the camera at the scene, and read off the exposure (use the spot meter if necessary to narrow down the area of interest).
 You can tap to freeze the reading, and then vary ISO and shutter to see how aperture changes even if you are no longer pointing the camera at the scene.